cpelite/cpelite/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on Discord bots, and a small operating system.
+- 🔭 I’m currently working on Discord bots, a small operating system (using CosmosOS) and a rudimentary shell.

-- 🌱 I’m currently C# and COSMOS.
+- 🌱 I’m currently using C# and COSMOS.

 - ⚡ Fun fact: My code might be considered a crime against humanity, which is the reason why i have a few private repositories.